What is Brand Equity?

 4. Brand Experience

-Brand experience is a collective experience of a customer with a product as well as the overall brand.
+Brand experience is the collective experience of a customer with a product as well as the overall brand.
 It does not include just the product but is inclusive of the pre-sale experience, sale, and post-sale experience as well.
 When a customer encounters a good experience with a brand, he will consider the brand as superior compared to other brands, and thereby will definitely prefer it over all other competitor brands.
 This reflects positively on the brand equity as well.

 Brand experience can be elevated by evoking positive feelings and emotions from customers.
-Brand experience defines the way in which customers feel towards a brand, thereby creating brand-faithful customers and eventually increasing brand equity.
+Brand experience defines the way in which customers feel toward a brand, thereby creating brand-faithful customers and eventually increasing brand equity.

 Lego is a great example that offers an excellent brand experience.
 It has gone far and beyond to create a great brand experience before, and after sales, which has evoked feelings from customers.
 Even before making a purchase, customers are allowed hands-on experience in their Lego shops and Legoland destinations.
 They have created excellent videos, movies, games, and virtual reality experiences to make a positive brand experience.